 Steinitz, however, saw Chigorin as his most credible challenger and chose to defend his world championship title against him in Havana (20th January 1889 - 24th February, 1889).
 Steinitz defeated his Russian challenger by 10-6, in the Steinitz - Chigorin World Championship Match (1889).

 Gunsberg, however, by coming third at the Game Collection: New York 1889 , was given an unexpected opportunity.
 The co-winners of the tournament, having tied a short match intended to decide a single winner, preferred not to challenge Steinitz.
 The rules then allowed Gunsberg as the third player to challenge Chigorin for a match which would effectively be a Candidates Final.
 See Game Collection: Chigorin-Gunsberg Match.

 By tying this match, Gunsberg felt he could challenge for the world championship.
-He went on to give a good account of himself in the Steinitz - Gunsberg World Championship Match (1890) by 8.5 to 10.5.
+He went on to give a good account of himself in the Steinitz - Gunsberg World Championship Match (1890), losing 8.5 to 10.5.

 3 Morning Post - Monday 10th October 1887, p.
 2.

 4 Bristol Mercury - Tuesday 21st August 1888, p.8.

 Wikipedia article: Isidor Gunsberg